gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 ### Defining Subnets Roles

-With the install-config now able to specify two different ways a subnet could be used, it's important to clarify what these uses are.
+With the install-config now able to specify multiple ways a subnet could be used, it's important to clarify what these uses are.
 We will define the function, purpose, or use of a subnet as a "role".
 We use the concept of roles to recognize that a single subnet can simultaneously fulfill multiple roles.

-Let's define the two subnet roles.
-The role associated with the existing `platform.aws.subnets` field will be defined as the "cluster subnet role".
-Additionally, this enhancement proposes a new subnet role for hosting IngressControllers, which will be defined as the "IngressController subnet role".

-_Note: These roles are defined only to establish a common language within the context of the install-config and may not be applicable to other environments, situations, or APIs._
+Let's define the new subnet roles:

-**Cluster Subnet Role**
+**ClusterNode Subnet Role**

-Subnets with this role hosts a majority of cluster infrastructure resources, including instances (nodes) and the External and Internal API load balancers.
+Subnets with this role host the cluster nodes, including both control plane and compute nodes.
 Additionally, they serve important functions such as locating the VPC for cluster installation and determining the Availability Zones for the cluster.
+Generally these are private subnets,

-**IngressController Subnet Role**
+**IngressControllerLB Subnet Role**

 Subnets with this role are designated as the default subnets for hosting AWS load balancers created specifically for IngressControllers.
 This role does not include load balancers created from generic LoadBalancer-type Services, but only those from IngressControllers.

+**ControlPlaneExternalLB Subnet Role**

+Subnets with this role are designated as subnets for the control plane's **external** load balancer that serves the Kubernetes API server.

+**ControlPlaneInternalLB Subnet Role**

+Subnets with this role are designated as subnets for the control plane **internal** load balancers that serves the Kubernetes API server.

+_Note: These roles are defined only to establish a common language within the context of the install-config and may not be applicable to other environments, situations, or APIs._

 ### Clarifying Subnet Roles Terminology

-For the sake of simplicity, we will refer to "IngressController-role subnets" as subnets that fulfill at least the IngressController subnet role, but are not limited to it.
-Similarly, "Cluster-role subnets" will refer to subnets that fulfill at least the cluster subnet role, but are not limited to it.
+For simplicity, "IngressControllerLB subnets," "ControlPlaneExternalLB subnets," "ControlPlaneInternalLB subnets" and "ClusterNode subnets" refer to subnets that fulfill their respective roles, but may also serve other roles.
+Additionally, this proposal will use "ControlPlaneLB subnets" to mean both ControlPlaneExternalLB and ControlPlaneInternalLB subnets; however "ControlPlaneLB" is NOT an official subnet role.

-When this proposal refers to a "IngressController subnet", it is generically referring to a subnet that associated with an IngressController's load balancer, not specifically a subnet that was specified with the IngressController-role in the install-config, as these can differ.
-However, this proposal will avoid using the term "cluster subnet", due to its ambiguity; a "cluster subnet" could refer to a subnet that exists in the same VPC, one that has instances belonging to it, or one that carries the `kubernetes.io/cluster/<cluster-id>` tag of the cluster.
+When this proposal refers to a "IngressController subnet", it is generically referring to a subnet that associated with an IngressController's load balancer, not specifically a subnet that was specified with the IngressControllerLB role in the install-config, as these can differ.
+However, this proposal will avoid using the term "cluster subnet", due to its ambiguity; it is unclear whether it refers to a ClusterNode, IngressControllerLB, or ControlPlaneLB subnet.

 ## Motivation